mibernard/BISdle/README.md

    cd your-project-directory

 2. Install dependencies:
    npm install

+3. Set up environment variables:
+   Create a .env.local file in the root of your project.
+   Add the Riot Games API key:
+   RIOT_API_KEY=your_riot_games_api_key

-3. Start the server:
+4. Start the server:
    npm run dev

 ## Usage
 After starting the server, open your web browser and visit http://localhost:3000.
-Choose between Daily or Unlimited modes to start guessing champions based on the clues provided.
+Choose between Daily or Unlimited modes to start guessing champions based on the items provided.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests with any enhancements, bug fixes, or improvements.

 ## Contact
-For any queries or further assistance, please contact Your Email.
+For any queries or further assistance, please contact matthewbernard4@gmail.com.